 Tips to Prevent Fatigue from Trekking Duration:

-• Set realistic goals: Match the amount you trek every day with your levels of fitness.
-Taking short distances at a comfortable pace slowly without straining is far much better than pacing and harming oneself.
+- Set realistic goals: Match the distance you trek every day to your fitness level.
+Taking short distances at a comfortable pace, slowly without straining, is far better than pacing and harming oneself.

-• Schedule Rest Days: Annapurna Base Camp trek demands rest days to be included in the itinerary in order to recover and acclimatise.
-It is a chance to go and see the villages around and enjoy the scenery.
+- Schedule Rest Days: The Annapurna Base Camp trek requires rest days to be included in the itinerary for recovery and acclimatisation.
+It is a chance to visit the surrounding villages and enjoy the scenery.

-• Keep a Steady Pace: A steady and realistic pace should be maintained throughout the hike.
+- Keep a Steady Pace: Maintain a steady, realistic pace throughout the hike.
 This will save energy for long hiking days.

 6. Navigation and Trail Conditions

 Trekking the Annapurna Base Camp trails has its share of challenges.
 The trekking routes typically consist of many stairs, steep elevation gains, and narrow footpaths requiring a continuous outlook.
-Also, there may be parts of the routes where the signage is unclear, making it challenging to use wayfinding techniques, especially during unfriendly weather conditions.
+Also, there may be sections of the routes where the signage is unclear, making it challenging to use wayfinding techniques, especially in inclement weather.

 Signs of Navigation Difficulties: